 (iv) Mobile Homes, Manufactured Housing, or Factory-built Housing as defined in Division 13 of the California Health and Safety 12 Code (commencing with section 17000 of the Health and Safety Code).

-(v) Due to conditions specific to the project, it is technically or economically infeasible to achieve compliance, the chief building official may reduce the Target Score and/or waive some or all of the mandatory requirements.
+(v) If due to conditions specific to the project, it is technically or economically infeasible to achieve compliance, the chief building official may reduce the Target Score and/or waive some or all of the mandatory requirements.

+(vi) If the applicant demonstrates that the Energy Budget of the proposed building, as calculated under Section 150.1(b), would be less than or equal to the Energy Budget of the building if it otherwise complied with this Section, 150.0(w).

-(vi) A resident owner or occupant demonstrates that they qualify for the California Alternative Rates for Energy (CARE) or Family Electric Rate Assistance (FERA) program may comply by installing one of the following measures from the Measure Menu in §19.04.140, Table 2 and specified in Table 3, Marin County Code:
+(vii) A resident owner or occupant demonstrates that they qualify for the California Alternative Rates for Energy (CARE) or Family Electric Rate Assistance (FERA) program may comply by installing, to the specifications in §19.04.140 Table 3, Marin County Code, the following:

+(a) E1: Lighting Measures; and

-(a) E2: Water Heating Package; or
+(b) E2: Water Heating Package

-(b) E5: Duct Sealing

 In addition, all mandatory measures listed in §19.04.140, Table 2, Marin County Code, shall be installed.